Dunbarramer School serves 96 students in grades Prekindergarten-8.

 The percentage of students achieving proficiency in math is 6-9% (which is lower than the Alabama state average of 47%) for the 2018-19 school year.
 The percentage of students achieving proficiency in reading/language arts is 20-24% (which is lower than the Alabama state average of 45%) for the 2018-19 school year.

-Dunbarramer School's student population of 170 students has stayed relatively flat over five school years.
+Dunbarramer School's student population of 96 students has declined by 44% over five school years.